Madoff: I'm a Victim, Too

 But like most things involving Bernie Madoff, if you dig enough, you discover that much of what he says lacks credibility.
-Moreover, its hard to believe such statements are not part of a new swindle, only this time, instead of enticing investors into handing him their life savings to invest in a phony hedge fund, hes looking swindle both the media and the general public to believe that he is both still important, and at bottom, he isnt such a bad guy.
+Moreover, it's hard to believe such statements are not part of a new swindle, only this time, instead of enticing investors into handing him their life savings to invest in a phony hedge fund, he's looking to swindle both the media and the general public to believe that he is both still important, and at bottom, he isn't such a bad guy.

 His explanation of the Ponzi scheme goes something like this: His investors demanded returns larger than what he could get through normal, above-the-board trading strategies so he began to create fictitious results.
 When investors wanted to pull out money and pocket their winnings, he would attract new capital in classic Ponzi-scheme fashion, to meet their demands.

 He intended the scheme to last just a short time, until market conditions changed and he could crank out the type of returns necessary.
 But Madoff turned out to be a pretty good Ponzi-schemer as the fake fund kept growing with bigger and more influential clients.

 He tells me he was "trapped into the greed of others," such as his large clients who demanded high returns and looked away from obvious red flags about his claims of producing consistent year-after-year high returns, to keep the fraud going.

 "I made a terrible mistake with the help of others but the fact that these other complicit parties were complicit does not excuse me for allowing myself to be trapped into the greed of others," he writes in one of his emails.
 "The only reason my LARGE investors continued to give me money was they all believed that I was front running (illegally trading ahead of customers) like everyone else and they felt this explained my consistent performance."